Allocation Questionnaire: Specialist UK injury lawyer sets out how compensation claims are allocated to different court procedures known as tracks

 Fast track claims – include personal injury claims worth over £1,000, but less than £25,000.
 The higher amount of £25,000 includes property damage (such as vehicle damage, lost income, etc. BUT the pain and suffering for the injury itself must always be worth over £1,000.

-In such claims the court will attempt to limit the amount of time spent by lawyers on the claim and the amount of evidence you can obtain to support your claim (the court’s reasoning behind this is to limit the amount of legal costs incurred by the parties).
+Personal injury claims allocated to the fast track will result in the court attempting to limit the amount of time spent by lawyers on preparing the claim together with the amount of evidence you can obtain to support your accident claim (the court’s reasoning behind this is to limit the amount of legal costs incurred by the parties).

 The timetable set by the court up to trial is typically a 6 month timetable – in addition to compensation you will be able to claim your legal costs from the person at fault.